 The software that enables Facebook to process billions of pages per day, while remaining responsive.
 With the exception of Haystack and BigPipe, internally developed, software are all open source and freely usable on any server.

-Databases: MySQL for common tasks and Cassandra, an Apache project to replace MySQL for unstructured data, more efficient on very large networks.
+Databases: MySQL for common tasks and created Cassandra, now maintained by Apache to replace MySQL for unstructured data, more efficient on very large networks.

 This is complemented by Memcached, a cached manager working between applications and the database, which avoids to repeat frequent queries.

 Programming languages: PHP has been compiled in February 2010 with the Hip Hop compiler made by Facebook, but it is open source.
 All software so are executed in binary code but the company then turned to a virtual machine and has even developed its own version of PHP, Hack, with statically typed variables.

 Storage.
-Next to Cassandra for data, Haystack is a storage système providing an efficient access to photos.
+Next to MySQL for data, Haystack is a storage système providing an efficient access to photos.
 It manages the 80 billion photos stored by users (June 2010).